ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Include your first attempts at recording the set-up video here.**

+Here's my first attempt at setting up the wizarding set-up.

 https://youtu.be/qkzSsuCgXVg

 **Show the follow-up work here.**

+I asked my roommate to remotely control the device while I'm acting.

 https://youtu.be/LlPKwBYzgYA

 ## Part E. Costume the device

-Only now should you start worrying about what the device should look like.
-Develop a costume so that you can use your phone as this device.

-Think about the setting of the device: is the environment a place where the device could overheat?
-Is water a danger?
-Does it need to have bright colors in an emergency setting?

 **Include sketches of what your device might look like here.**

 ![plot](prototype.jpg)

+![plot](device.jpg)

 **What concerns or opportunitities are influencing the way you've designed the device to look?**

-![plot](device.jpg)
+When designing the look of the device, I want it to be lightweight because it needs to be handheld by the actor.
+Water might be a danger, so it would be good to have at least some sort of water resistant treatment on the costume.

-I use a paper box to cover my phone so that the device is lightweight and looks like a box.
+I used a paper box to cover my phone so that the device is lightweight.
+The paper box is plastic-coated and is not completely water resistant, but it should be able to withstand incidental contact with water.
 I cut off a square on the box to show the screen.

 ## Part F. Record